 └──────────────────┘

-Advanced Content: Treat the File System as the Ultimate Context
+Advanced Topic: Treating the File System as the Ultimate Context

 Core Idea: Treat the file system as the ultimate context.
-An agent should not stuff huge observations (e.g., web pages, file contents) directly into context; this is costly, degrades performance, and is limited by window size.
-The right approach is to store this big data in files and keep only a lightweight “pointer” (a summary and the file path) in context.
+An Agent should not stuff huge observation results (such as web pages, file contents) directly into the context, as this leads to high cost, performance degradation, and context window limits.
+The correct approach is to store this large data in files, and keep only a lightweight “pointer” (summary and file path) in the context.

 Implementation Strategies:

-• Recoverable compression: When a tool returns a large amount of content (e.g., read_file), first save it in full to the sandbox file system
+• Recoverable compression: When tools return a large amount of content (such as read_file), first save it completely in the sandbox file system

-• Summary and pointer: Append only a summary of the content and the file path to the main context
+• Summary and pointer: Only append the content summary and file path to the main context

-• On-demand I/O: Via the read_file tool, the agent can read the full content from the file system on demand in later steps
+• On-demand read/write: Through the read_file tool, the Agent can read the full content from the file system on demand in subsequent steps

 Architecture Design: